-These guidelines will help you optimize Oracle database performance and configure Business Analytics Data Warehouse on Oracle databases.
+These guidelines help you to optimize Oracle database performance and configure Oracle Business Analytics Warehouse on Oracle databases.

 Oracle BI Applications on Oracle databases support only binary sorting.
 If you are running an Oracle client, do one of the following:

 These settings are required for adequate performance from the dedicated Web client.

 It is recommended that you gather workload system statistics.